-- A. The zoning administrator may limit the parking associated with any use to a maximum of No use shall provide more than1 110 percent of the required parking shown in the table above unless any parking above the 110 percent threshold is pervious or is provided through use of structured parking. - B. Where a project is intended to be developed in phases, the board of adjustment and appeals may approve development of a parking area intended to serve current and future development.
+- A. The zoning administrator may limit the parking associated with any use to a maximum of 110 percent of the required parking shown in the table above unless any parking above the 110 percent threshold is pervious or is provided through use of structured parking. - B. Where a project is intended to be developed in phases, the board of adjustment and appeals may approve development of a parking area intended to serve current and future development.